dastasoft/react_course/README.md

 export default App;
 ```

-Class-vased components has access to the state and lifecycle hooks in any version of React.
+Class-based components has access to the state and lifecycle hooks in any version of React.

 The access to the state and props is done with `this` keyword: